Black Ice Formation Risk Calculator

 What is the primary cause of black ice formation?

-Black ice forms when supercooled water (rain or melted snow) freezes on a surface that is at or below 0°C, but the ice layer is thin and transparent, blending with the road.
-This typically occurs when air temperatures are between 1°C and -5°C, and there is sufficient moisture in the air (dew point above -10°C).
+Black ice forms when supercooled water or moisture freezes on a surface that is at or below 0°C, creating a thin, transparent layer that blends with the road.
+This typically occurs when air temperatures are between 1°C and -5°C with sufficient atmospheric moisture.

 How does dew point affect black ice risk?

 The dew point indicates the amount of moisture in the air.
-If the dew point is high (e.g., above -10°C), there's enough moisture to form condensation or precipitation, which can then freeze on cold surfaces.
-A low dew point suggests very dry air, making black ice less probable even if temperatures are freezing.
+If the dew point is high (above -10°C), there is enough moisture to form condensation or precipitation that freezes on cold pavement.

 Why is black ice so dangerous for drivers?

-Black ice is extremely dangerous because it is nearly invisible, appearing as a wet patch on the road rather than obvious ice.
-This lack of visual warning means drivers often don't react until they've lost traction, leading to over 116,000 accidents annually in the U.S. alone due to ice and slush.
+Black ice is extremely dangerous because it is nearly invisible, appearing as a wet patch rather than obvious ice, giving drivers little visual warning before losing traction.

 At what temperatures is black ice most likely to form?

-Black ice is most likely to form when the air temperature is between 1°C and -5°C, and the pavement temperature is at or below 0°C. Within this narrow range, water can exist in a supercooled state or freeze rapidly upon contact with cold surfaces, creating the invisible ice layer.
+Black ice is most likely to form when the air temperature is between 1°C and -5°C and the pavement temperature is at or below 0°C, allowing rapid freezing upon contact.